The Merry Nibelung

 Thomas Faracco as Volker, a hero

-José Meléndez, music director, piano
+José Meléndez, music director and pianist

 Daniel Pantano, producer